 This is where critical CSS comes in.
 It loads everything on your page above the fold, including styling from your cascading style sheet (CSS).
 You can find various services and plugins that perform this, but the Swift Performance Lite plugin provides this feature free of charge.
 That’s why we’re using it.

 Note: This plugin caused a conflict with my WordPress installation at first, but I found a way around it.
 I think it was an automatic GZIP feature that conflicted with the same feature from this website’s hosting provider, WP Engine.
-Neither WP Engine nor Swift Performance Lite had an option to turn off GZIP compression, unfortunately, but I got them to work together by disabling the Minify HTML option in SPL’s settings.
+Neither WP Engine nor Swift Performance Lite had an option to turn off GZIP compression, unfortunately, but I got them to work together by disabling the Minify HTML and Lazy Load options in SPL’s settings.

 With that out of the way, follow these plugin settings before trying anything else: